ISM Team 2026 - 2027

 Emma Van Rooy

-Acting Up AP1
+Acting AP1

 My name is Emma Van Rooy.
 I am a caring and enthusiastic primary teacher who loves helping every child reach their full potential in a happy and inclusive classroom.
 As Head of Learning Support, I work with Ms Harper, teachers and families to make sure every child feels supported and confident in their learning.
 I’m also a Droichead Mentor, and I really enjoy guiding and encouraging new teachers as they begin their careers.
 I currently teach 4th Class Beech and serve as Year Head for 1st Class, helping to create positive, engaging learning experiences across the school.
 Building connections, nurturing confidence, and inspiring a love of learning are at the heart of all I do.